-I. Acute Rhenmatism.
+I. Acute Rheumatism.

-- 291. I. The History.
+291. I. The History.
 The Acute Rheumatism usually arises from exposure to wet and cold, and affects the young, the athletic, and the male sex, principally.
-Chronic Rheumatism is more frequent in females, the old, and the infirm; and it is a frequent sequela of the acute form of the disease. - 292.
-II.
-The Nymptoms.
+Chronic Rheumatism is more frequent in females, the old, and the infirm; and it is a frequent sequela of the acute form of the disease.

+292. 11.
+The Symptoms.
 The Acute Rheumatism is denoted by a painful affection of several or of most of the limbs, accompanied by tenderness, and a slight degree of tumor, and of redness.
-The joints, and the course of the muscles, are principally, and successively, affected; the pain is comparatively slight during a state of rest, but rendered exeruciating on muscular motion or effort.
-Acute Rheumatism is further characterized by a great expression of pain in the countenance, with excessive perspiration on the forchead, and a loaded and moist state of the tongue.
+The joints, and the course of the muscles, are principally, and successively, affected ; the pain is comparatively slight during a state of rest, but rendered excruciating on muscular motion or effort.
+Acute Rheumatism is further characterized by a great expression of pain in the countenance, with excessive perspiration on the forehead, and a loaded and moist state of the tongue.
 The patient generally lies on his back, and especially avoids every motion of the body or limbs; or if he does move, he experiences an acute aggravation of pain, calls out, and gives a prompt check to the muscular effort.
-There is little languor or debility, little disturbance of the mental faculties.
+There is little languor or

+(1.)
+It is very doubtful whether Hypertrophy, in the sense in which it is now used by pathologists, is the consequence of inflammation.
+Softening might, I think, be introduced in its place with great propriety.
+S. debility, little disturbance of the mental faculties.
 The general surface is usually covered with perspiration; the skin is warm, pale, and often profusely moist; and a peculiar odor is exhaled.
 The pulse is frequent, strong, and full.
 The functions of the head are unaffected.
 The appetite is sometimes little impaired.
 The bowels regular.
 The urine deposits a sediment, especially on the decline of the affection.